oarabilekoore/viewkit-ui/INTRO.md

 ## Introduction

-innerscope is a lightweight, modern TypeScript framework for building web applications without the complexity and overhead of larger frameworks.
+viewkit-ui is a lightweight, modern TypeScript framework for building web applications without the complexity and overhead of larger frameworks.
 It follows a declarative approach with direct DOM manipulation, making it fast and efficient.

 Key features:
 - **Simple API**: Easy-to-understand methods for UI creation